isabo/DubStash/README.md

 ### Conditions

 * Use `{{if propertyName}} ... {{else}} ... {{endif}}` for including text conditionally.
-* An empty array or object will evaluate to false, so you can easily test whether a collection has items in it.
+* An empty array or object will evaluate to `false`, so you can easily test whether a collection has items in it.

 ```js